pvp-masterk/6b6twiki/docs/Players/Daidhuaid.md

 * October 28th, 2022

 ## Accomplishments
-*  Making boobgang biggest pvp group on the sever
+* Founded the largest cpvp group on 6b6t
-* Leaking the dms of lizzymc "a pedo"
-* Owning spawn with his group
-* making and owning cockclient.me
+* Creating the client known as cockclient.me

 ## Skin